If you have a performance or pain problem, I'll help you. Lots.

 Everyone, at any age, benefits from lessons.

-Historically, elite actors and performers are the group that benefitted most from Alexander Technique.
-Students at Juilliard, Yale and NYU's drama and music programs get to take lessons as part of their curriculum.
+Elite actors and performers take Alexander Technique as part of their studies.
+Students at Juilliard, Yale and NYU's drama and music programs take lessons as part of their curriculum.
 The Alexander Technique is often only available in bigger cities.

-And that's a shame, because so many people, most people, would really benefit from taking lessons.
+And that's a shame, because everyone can benefit from taking lessons.

 I grew up with a single mom in El Paso, Texas.
 She has scoliosis, and our family chiropractor had recommended that she take lessons.
 But, there wasn't an Alexander Technique teacher in El Paso.
 As a dancer, I desperately wanted to take lessons.